Ivana505/art-of-chocolate/README.md

 ### User Access

-- Anonymous and Registered Users do not have access to add, edit or delete product.
+- Anonymous and Registered Users do not have access to add, edit or delete products.

-- If Anonymous User tries to access these pager, user will be transfered to Sign In page.
+- If Anonymous User tries to access add, edit or delete page, user will be transfered to Sign In page.

-- If Registered User tries to access these pages, HttpResponse message generates.

 ![anonymous user](media/images/sign_in_anonymous.png)

+- If Registered User tries to access add, edit or delete page, HttpResponse message generates.

 ![registered user add](media/images/registered_user_add.png)